Building future leaders in software through hands-on experience

 Next Steps

-We're actively seeking participants for our next cohort who are willing to study initially at our office in Holly Springs, NC.
-Ultimately, our goal is to turn our Academy graduates into influential members of the RoleModel team working at one of our locations in:
+We're actively seeking participants for our next cohort who are willing to study initially at our headquarters in Apex, NC.
+Ultimately, our goal is to turn our Academy graduates into influential members of the RoleModel team working at one of our locations in: Apex, NC or Menomonie, WI

 Program Overview Request Information